tyronyiu/Uni/MGT370/Group Work.md

           beams.
 The potential risk is different than in e.g. a coal-mine.)
     - Natural Language Processing
     - Human Sentiment Analysis
-    - *Strategies/Methods affected*
+    - Strategies/Methods affected
         - Business Intelligence
         - Predictive Analysis
         - Operations optimisation (minimising deficiencies, maximising efficiency)
         - Prior Profiling Integration/Consideration
         - (There are more records in existence than directly available to insurance firms (to use for a basis of risk classification), thus using AI to go through these staggering amounts of profiles, that exist on the web, and combining them into one, massive, detailed profile.)
         - Behaviour Analysis
-        - Online, offline (using computer vision via cameras, like Amazon is detecing behaviour patterns in their *GO Supermarkets*)
+        - Online, offline (using computer vision via cameras, like Amazon is detecing behaviour patterns in their "GO Supermarkets")
         - Risk Analysis
-            - Based upon *Behaviour Analysis, Sentiment Analysis & prior profiling integration)
+            - Based upon Behaviour Analysis, Sentiment Analysis & prior profiling integration)
-* Blockchain
+- Blockchain
     - Cyber-Security
     - Distribution of responsibility/power
     - Decentralisation